FlamingSharky/DarkAgesExpedition/README.md

  Dark Ages Expedition is a mod currently in development.
 This is the github for it, if you want to join the dev team, please check out the current public document regarding the mod. https://docs.google.com/document/d/12PoJcCPxMhdafgS_Q6t2snC7rrAxsp4qm2U8GNb9NtY/edit

+Sadly, Dark Ages Expedition has been discontinued and will remain so for the foreseeable future.
+All of the files and ideas are still there though, feel free to ask if you wish to get them!

 Credit to the sprites, models, and ideas to all of the dev team.
 I would list out which of the sprites and models and who coded what, but there would be too much of a list

 ||